-File Uploading Support in a Web Farm and Web Garden
+File Upload Support in a Web Farm and Web Garden

 This topic describes how to implement file upload functionality in a clustered web environment (also known as a Web Farm or a Web Garden).

-Web Farm and Web Garden technologies allow you to run a web application on multiple web servers (Web Farm) or on the same server but in different processes.
-Each process is executed using its own processor (Web Garden).
-This is specified by the Internet Information Services (IIS) settings of the server host on which you deploy your web application.
+A Web Farm hosts a web application on multiple web servers, whereas a Web Garden runs an application on the same server - but in different worker processes.
+In a Web Garden, each worker process is executed on its own processor - specified by the Internet Information Services (IIS) settings of the server host where the application is deployed.

 To implement file upload on a Web Farm or a Web Garden, customize the following settings.

 The machineKey element in the web.config file should have the same settings for all websites in a Web Farm or Web Garden.
-Refer to the How To: Configure MachineKey in ASP.NET 2.0 topic for more information.
+Refer to the following Microsoft article for more information: How To: Configure MachineKey in ASP.NET 2.0.

 Web Control Settings

-If an instance of each website on a Web Farm/Web Garden uses an individual file system, utilize the following options to specify the parts of a file system that are shared for all instances of a website in a clustered web environment.
+If an instance of a website on a Web Farm/Web Garden uses an individual file system, utilize the following options to specify the file system parts that are shared for all website instances in the clustered web environment.

-Use the following settings to configure a folder that is used to store files saved to the server after upload.
+Use the following settings to configure the folder that is used to store files after upload.

 Customize the following properties if the ASPxHtmlEditorUploadSettingsBase.UploadStorage property is set to "FileSystem" for a specific dialog.